Skip to Content

 What are the most gay friendly Arab countries?

-This is our list of the most gay friendly Arab countries in the world based on our first-hand experience, research, and other resources like the latest Spartacus Gay Travel Index.
+This is our list of the most gay friendly Arab countries based on our first-hand experience and contrasted against their respective LGBTQ laws.

 Being openly gay in the Arab world is certainly not an easy feat!
 If it doesn’t land you a jail sentence(!) or capital punishment(!!), the huge stigma attached to it will likely compromise your job prospects, alienate your family, or worse, make you the target of some pretty nasty homophobic violent crimes.